 - Forgetting is when an abuser pretends to forget events or even claims they never happened.
 They may make their victims believe it never happened or question their memory.

 - Diverting is when an abuser repeatedly changes the subject when confronted about abuse or other gaslighting tactics.
-They may also block conversation or claim their victims can’t be trusted.
+They may also block conversations or claim their victims can’t be trusted.

 Consequences of Gaslighting

 A victim of gaslighting, particularly if it lasts a long period of time, can begin to question and doubt their credibility.
 They may believe or believe that they have mental illnesses that aren’t present, and they may turn to unhealthy coping mechanisms.
-Victims of abuse are more at-risk for substance abuse issues or addiction, and emotional abuse is not an exception.
+Victims of abuse are more at risk for substance misuse issues or addiction, and emotional abuse is not an exception.
 When you’re led to believe that you can’t be trusted or that your truth isn’t accurate, you may feel alone and isolated.
+It’s understandable to self-medicate emotional pain with drugs and alcohol, but it only makes the issues worse.

-The consequences of gaslighting can be so difficult to manage by yourself, but that’s not the only way out.
-Oceanfront Recovery offers family therapy alongside treatment programs to help our clients get the closure they may need to move forward with recovery.
+The consequences of gaslighting can be difficult to manage by yourself.
+Reach out for help.
+Oceanfront Recovery offers mental health treatment programs to help our clients get the closure they may need to move forward with recovery.
 Our dual diagnosis approach is intended to address the entirety of our client’s needs, and your mental health is included in that.
 A better mental outlook and a healthier mindset will be valuable tools in maintaining sobriety.
-Call us today at (877) 296-7477 or visit us online to learn more about our individualized treatment.
+Call us today at 877.296.7477 or complete our online form to learn more about our individualized treatment.